 Do you offer video sessions?

-Through audio and video over the internet, you can meet with me on-the-go from your desktop, laptop, tablet, or mobile device (iOS or Android) – it’s your choice!
+Through audio and video over the internet, you can meet with us on-the-go from your desktop, laptop, tablet, or mobile device (iOS or Android) – it’s your choice!
 Telehealth allows us to connect anywhere with secure and convenient appointments that save you time and hassle.
 There’s no need to deal with traffic when you can schedule and attend your appointments directly from a laptop or mobile device.
-Telehealth appointments are available for select services.

 Do you prescribe medication?

-Waypoints Counseling does not have psychiatrists on staff, therefore no medication is prescribed at this clinic.
+Waypoints Counseling is partnered with Cerebral to provide our community with affordable and accessible psychiatric care.
+Therapists at Waypoints Counseling are not psychiatrists, therefore they do not prescribe medication.
 In some cases, medication therapy can be a helpful adjunct to the therapy process.
-If your therapist believes that this may be the case, your therapist will refer you to an appropriate provider.
+If your therapist believes that this may be the case, your therapist will refer you.
 If you are already prescribed medication, your therapist may want to coordinate care with that provider, which can only occur if you sign a release of information giving your therapist permission to do so.

 How do I start therapy?

 It’s simple!
 Three easy ways are available to make the process easy for you.
-Contact the clinic at 806-429-8088, click here to choose a time for our intake coordinator to call you, or you may also book your initial consultation online from our website here.
+Contact the clinic at 806-429-8088 or click here to choose a time for our intake coordinator to call you.
 We are proud to be a paperless office, so most of the paperwork necessary for the first appointment can be completed on the Client Portal, a link to which will be emailed to you upon scheduling your first appointment.
-You also can download the initial consultation packet here and bring the documents with you to your first scheduled appointment.
-Please have your insurance information handy at that time.
+Please have your insurance information handy while completing your documents prior to the first appointment.